 Gestures are controlled by voluntary muscles and convey information about how the signaller feels and what their intentions are.

 Although each body part may be examined in isolation, it is important to observe the entire body, wherever possible, to interpret the emotional expression of the individual.

 Challenges to visual communication

-Artificial selection and human intervention has resulted in a wide variety of dog breeds and types, plus their crosses, with hugely differing morphology.
-Some examples are listed below.
+Artificial selection and human intervention have resulted in a wide variety of dog breeds and types, plus their crosses, with hugely differing morphology.
+For example: